 Packable rollers typically fold in half at the center between the front and rear drums.
 Others, such as the Tacx Antares, retract down to an even more compact size.

 Some conventional rollers, especially if built of more solid construction, have nearly zero packability.
 Rollers made out of hard plastic usually offer a more packable and compact form for storage and easy transport due to their lightweight construction.

 Hybrid rollers typically come in the most compact form due to a lack of a drum at the front.

 Different rollers have different drum designs and materials.

 Drum shape is either parabolic or completely uniform.
 Drum size also plays a role in the amount of resistance created.

-Drums are made out of alloys such as aluminum or a hard plastic such as polyethylene.
-The type of training you’re doing and how you ride are what make these important factors to consider.
+Drums are made out of alloys such as aluminum or hard plastic such as polyethylene.
+The type of training you’re doing and how you ride make these important factors to consider.

-Parabolic rollers are rollers such as the Tacx Antares and Tacx Galaxia are larger on the outside near the frame and smaller in the middle.
+Parabolic rollers are rollers such as the Tacx Antares, and Tacx Galaxia is larger on the outside near the frame and smaller in the middle.
 This shape helps keep your bike towards the center so that you don’t come off the rollers.

 The size of the rollers is what determines the resistance.
 The larger the drum, the lower the resistance.
 Less resistance means you can easily keep the wheel speed high without too much effort.

 Having smaller drums creates more resistance (and bike tire wear).
 Small drums are for those who want to do intervals or sprint warm-ups, such as the ones from Kreitler.